Nathanael-Mariaule/Document-Clustering/README.md

 ## Further improvements
  - Try to use cosine-similarity to classify document according to meaning and not only topics
  - Some clusters are much larger than the other or their content is less clear.
 One could use further clustering to get better clusters
  - This latter point is limited due to the context: in real situation, cluster should be defined according to the company need.
-As this project was mostly for exercise pur
+This was not duable in the context of the project.